karey-higuera/agile-calculator/README.md

 * `README.md` is this readme file, written in Markdown.
 * `reset.css` provides some basic CSS styles to normalize the browser behavior across different browsers.
 You shouldn't need to touch this file.
 * `style.css` will hold all of the CSS style configuration for your calculator.

+### Server Startup

+In the Explorer window, right-click on `index.html` and click **Open with Live Server**.
+This will open a browser window and show your application (`http://localhost:5500`).
+Any changes you make will automatically be reflected on the site as soon as you save your files.